How We’re Raising our 1-year-old Son to be Trilingual

 This helps our son hear more Swedish, which is key for his language development.
 Having these shows playing on our TV also warms my heart as a Swede, as it feels like we’re bringing a piece of Sweden and Swedish culture to our home (it’s very important to us that this culture is part of our son’s life and upbringing).

-We use Express VPN (← get 1-3 free months) and we’re super happy with it.
+We use Express VPN (← take advantage of their 2024 Black Friday Deal while it’s still available and get up to 7 Free months!) and we’re super happy with it.
 I have tried other VPNs but we find this one super easy to use and very reliable.
 You can unlock content from anywhere in the world with just a few clicks (which is also great for mom and dad when we want to watch a movie on a Friday night, since we can get a much wider selection!)

 Other than TV, we also read to him every day.